International Literature and Culture

 Courses Taught In English

-The study of film as an art form.
+Study of European film and its history.
 Special attention will be given to the various dimensions of film structure and criticism, with emphasis upon foreign language films (with English subtitles).
 Selected films will be viewed and analyzed.

 Study of a selected author, movement, genre, or theme.
 Open to all students.